keiranmraine/keiranmraine.github.io/mkdocs/docs/blogs/2021/05/updating-my-site.md

 ## Choosing a site generator

 My original site already worked from markdown files and I want to continue like this.
-I pretty much write all my documentaion in markdown.
+I pretty much write all my documentation in markdown.
 Here are the items I looked at:

 - [Jekyll][jekyll-url]